-In Hall B, I found 500 youth listening to the final edition of "Youth Alive"-reports from the various world divisions of what Adventist vouth are doing for Christ.
+In Hall B, I found 500 youth listening to the final edition of "Youth Alive"-reports from the various world divisions of what Adventist youth are doing for Christ.
 Per and Monica de Lange sang and accompanied themselves variously with a guitar, a flute, and a double bass viol.
-Tonight South America, Southern Asia, and Trans-Africa were on stage and screen.
-I was especially interested in the unusual way of witness South American youth have discov-ered.
-Heidi and Ronald Vyhmeister report that on All Saints' Day, when relatives visit the graves of loved ones. they and their fellow Adventist youth attached sympathy notes from the "youth of the Adventist Church," addressed to living relatives and attached to the stone grave markers with Scotch tape.
+Tonight Southern America, Asia, and Trans-Africa were on stage and screen.
+I was especially interested in the unusual way of witness South American youth have discovered.
+Heidi and Ronald Vyhmeister report that on All Saints' Day, when relatives visit the graves of loved ones, they and their fellow Adventist youth attached sympathy notes from the "youth of the Church," Adventist dressed to living relatives and attached to the stone grave markers with Scotch tape.
 Later the same day a distraught young woman discovered the note with her name on it and found release from the mood of depression that held her captive.